david-caro/home-lab-setup/README.md

 ```

 Then you'll have to run the setup pi using the playbook, first add the new host
+to the inventory, first to the `raspberries` group, with the current ip of the
-to the inventory:
+server, and then to the `cluster` and `k3servers` groups:

 If it's an k3s agent:
 ```
-# inventory.yml
+# inventory.ini
+[raspberries]
 ...
-  cluster:
-    children:
-      ...
-      agents:
-        hosts:
-          node2:
-            ansible_host: 192.168.1.22
-            ipaddress: 192.168.1.22
-            # needed as raspberry os currently uses python2 by default
-            ansible_python_interpreter: /usr/bin/python3
+node1 ansible_host=192.168.1.21
-            hostname: node2
+node2 ansible_host=192.168.1.22
-+         node3:
-+           ansible_host: 192.168.1.153
-+           ipaddress: 192.168.1.23
++ node3 ansible_host=192.168.1.187

-+           # needed as raspberry os currently uses python2 by default
+[cluster]
+node1
+node2
-+           ansible_python_interpreter: /usr/bin/python3
++ node3

+[k3servers]
+# there should be an odd number of hosts in this group
+node1
+node2
-+           hostname: node3
++ node3
 ```

-If it's one of the k3s servers (remember that they should be an odd number):
+Now we need to add a new host var file under `host_vars/node3.yml` with the
+desired ip:
 ```
-# inventory.yml
+# host_vars/node3.yml
-...
-  cluster:
-    children:
-      servers:
-        hosts:
-+         node1:
-+           ansible_host: 192.168.1.212
-+           ipaddress: 192.168.1.21
-+           # needed as raspberry os currently uses python2 by default
-+           ansible_python_interpreter: /usr/bin/python3
-+           hostname: node2
+---
+desired_ipaddress: 192.168.1.23
 ```

+The first time, the system only has th `pi` user, and the following expects
-For all, this requires the `pi` user to exist with the default password,
-so it can only be run once (then the user is deleted):
+that user to exist with the default password (then the user is deleted):
 ```
 > ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i inventory.yml plays/setup-raspberry-01.yml
 ```